 - Individuals, preferably young researchers from emerging countries* who are directly involved in an MS research project, are eligible for nomination.

 - Before nomination, candidates need to have identified a suitable project and discussed their involvement with the project supervisor of the host institution.
+While MSIF has a list of potential hosts, candidates are encouraged to identify a suitable host institute and supervisor, to develop their project proposal before applying.

 - Candidates should travel to an established MS research centre in